PCB Module Sockets

-RTI designs and manufactures custom test fixtures for everything from a 1mm square die to large complex PCBs and everything in between.
-We have designed fixtures to test medical hybrids, hybrids used for space satellites, multi-chip silicon-on-silicon modules, optical devices, cell phones, RF sub-assemblies, finger print detectors, guitar amplifiers, and many other applications.
-The test fixtures have been used for both engineering evaluation and production test.
+RTI designs and manufactures custom test fixtures for everything from a 1mm square die to large complex PCBs.
+We have designed fixtures to test medical hybrids, hybrids used for space satellites, multi-chip silicon-on-silicon modules, optical devices, cell phones, RF sub-assemblies, fingerprint detectors, guitar amplifiers, and many other applications.

 - RF Modules: These modules are designed to be integrated into larger systems and have a metal RF shield and often an antenna port.
 These modules often have castellated contacts to interface to a standard footprint on the target system.
 Modules may be Bluetooth, Cellular, GPS receivers etc.

 - Medical Devices: Often designed to be compact like mobile devices but with more irregular shapes, medical device modules take many forms.
-In many cases the module takes a flat contacts on one side form and is compatible with this design style.
+In many cases, the module takes flat contact on one side form and is compatible with this design style.

 - Flex Cables & Circuits: Flex and flex-rigid assemblies with active circuitry or just contacts is a good candidate for sockets for modules

 - Camera Modules: Optical devices integrated with driver circuitry on a small board are common products in aerospace, machine vision, and security camera products.